 Agencies need to bridge the financial gap between paying contractors regularly and receiving payment from clients at a later date.
 A gap that sits on average at around 56 days… sometimes longer.

 Invoice factoring providers have traditionally advanced a conditional amount from client invoices.
-This will typically be anywhere between seventy and ninety percent of the invoice and means agencies have to wait until their client pay their provider to receive their outstanding profit from invoices.
+This will typically be anywhere from 70-90% of the invoice.
+And it means agencies have to wait until their client pay their provider to receive their outstanding profit from invoices.